 Twin Rivers & Treating Alcoholism

-Treating alcoholism is no less challenging than addressing any other addiction and its widely misunderstood that detoxification from alcohol abuse can be fatal if not medically supervised.
+Treating alcoholism is no less challenging than addressing any other addiction and its widely misunderstood that detoxification from alcohol abuse can be fatal if not medically supervised in a hospital setting.
 For some strange reason, people generally refer to heroin and cocaine as problem drugs but NOT alcohol!
 One of the aspects of alcoholism that makes it a challenge to treat is the fact that alcohol is ‘everywhere’, on the TV, in your local supermarket, even at your local garage making alcohol the most accessible drug in the world.

 The staff at Twin Rivers fully appreciate the power of advertising and that the stigma attached to alcohol is overshadowed by the stigma of methamphetamine or heroin.
 Within many social groups, it is accepted that alcohol is consumed and there are no limits, unlike Dubai for example on how much you buy.
 The stereotypical alcohol who sits in a park drinking from a brown paper bag accounts for possibly 5% of alcohols.
 Many alcoholics hide behind corporate culture and fine wines, long lunches and ‘business meetings.
 Agreed, these examples are not so prolific as 20-30 years ago but has definitely not gone away!
 Many alcoholics work from home and there is no shortage of alcoholics in high powered positions including within the government.